lexedata/lexedata/docs/tour.rst

 -----------------------

 Another useful step is to make languages, concepts, and cognate codes explicit.
-Currently, all the dataset knows about these their names.
+Currently, all the dataset knows about these is their names.
 We can generate a scaffold for metadata about languages etc. with another tool. ::

     $ python -m lexedata.edit.add_table LanguageTable